This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cookies policy

-One of the ways we collect information is through the use of technology called “cookies.”
-At Amarga Vintage, cookies are used for several things.
+On this website, we collect and use information as indicated in our privacy policy.
+One of the ways we collect information is through the use of technology called "cookies."
+At Amarga Vintage, cookies are used for several purposes.

 What is a cookie?